Our Head Organization

 The interdenominational Bund der Pfadfinderinnen und Pfadfinder e.V.
 (German Association of Guides and Scouts), which is based in the Immenhausen Scouting Center, is one of the five major German scout and guide associations and reaches 30,000 children and young people through its activities.
 The BdP's pedagogic concept is the guiding principle for the Scouting Center's programmatic focus.

-Pathfinding in the BdP is a youth movement in the spirit of self-education and common values.
-Pathfinding helps young people orientate themselves in today's world and offers them a space to try things out and gain valuable experience for their entire lives.
+Scouting in the BdP is a youth movement in the spirit of self-education and common values.
+Scouting helps young people orientate themselves in today's world and offers them a space to try things out and gain valuable experience for their entire lives.

 The BdP is based on the voluntary commitment to common rules and self-organization.
 The rules of the guides and scouts promote: